-Nationally, one influenza-associated pediatric death was reported to CDC during week 12.
-This death was associated with an influenza A(H1N1)pdm09 virus and occurred during week 12 (week ending March 23, 2019).
-Seventy-seven influenza-associated pediatric deaths have been reported to CDC for the 2018-2019 season. | Figure 8
+Nationally, six influenza-associated pediatric deaths were reported to CDC during week 13, five of which occurred during the 2018-2019 influenza season.
+Two deaths were associated with an influenza A(H1N1)pdm09 virus and occurred during week 12 (week ending March 23, 2019).
+One death was associated with an influenza A(H3) virus and occurred during week 11 (week ending March 16, 2019).
+One death was associated with an influenza A virus for which no subtyping was performed and occurred during week 12.
+One death was associated with an influenza B virus and occurred during week 12.
+Eighty-two influenza-associated pediatric deaths have been reported to CDC for the 2018-2019 season. | Figure 8